BOOKINGS NOW OPEN

 There are no toilets at Mercedario.
 In each camp we set a toilet tent and do our ‘business’ in bin bags.
 All these bags are later brought down.
 Everything will be transported to Mendoza on the way down.
 We leave no trash on the mountains.

 What if I want to rent equipment?

 It is very easy to rent equipment in Mendoza.
 Check out the list of equipment (under the equipment tab) needed before buying anything.
-However, if this is the case, we recommend you to arrive at least a day before the arrival date so you have enough time to rent whatever you need.
 Rentals can be paid in dollars or pesos.
-Prices vary, but they should around (price for a 20-day trip):
+These are the costs for the 2017 season.
+Prices are for the whole expedition: